PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

  [0 1 4 3 2 1 7 3]
  [2 0 0 1 1 2 0 4]]

-Well, the accuracy is not exactly chance, but the confusion matrix doesn't seem to have any visible diagonal.
-It looks like, although we can easily train a support vector machine on the full brain dataset, it doesn't learn anything useful.
+Well, the accuracy is not exactly at a chance level, but the confusion matrix doesn't seem to have any prominent diagonal.
+It looks like, although we can easily train a support vector machine on the full brain dataset, it cannot construct a reliably predicting model.
 At least we are in the lucky situation to already know that there is some signal in the data, hence we can attribute this failure to the classifier.
 In most situations it would be as likely that there is actually no signal in the data...